 Halal foods are available in all dining centers.
 Menu items are indicated in the key on our online menu.
 Food Services has been working steadily to increase the variety of halal foods in all the dining centers.
 In addition, our current recipes are under review to determine how they may be produced as halal.

 All our dining centers carry dairy-free alternative such as soy milk, almond milk, dairy-free cheeses, yogurts, and sour cream.
 These items are readily available in the dairy case.
 If you have any questions about dairy free choices, contact your dining center manager for assistance.

 Due to the fluctuation in the food supply chain, students with specific dietary needs should review the menu each meal to be certain foods are safe.
 Please do not hesitate to ask a manager for assistance.

 Syracuse University Food Services is committed to meeting the nutritional needs of our campus community.
 We pride ourselves on working one-on-one with students who have food allergies, celiac disease, and medically prescribed diets.
-Training for dietary accommodations is provided by Ruth Sullivan, our full-time registered dietitian, to managers and dining staff to help ensure a safe and satisfying dining experience.
+Training for dietary accommodations is provided to managers and dining staff to help ensure a safe and satisfying dining experience.

 If you have dietary need, we strongly encourage you to contact us before you come to campus.
 That will help us be better prepared to accommodate your nutritional needs when you arrive.

 Please provide medical documentation.
 The documentation must include the date of diagnosis and what tests were performed to diagnose your needs.

 Send medical documentation to Syracuse University Food Services at: